 Bitcoin is a digital store of value and a disinflationary digital currency designed to facilitate financial transactions without a centralized intermediary and government control.
-You can read the original Bitcoin whitepaper here.

 Bitcoin Economic Model

 Bitcoin has a unique economic model with the fixed supply of 21 million bitcoins.
 Roughly 90% of the total Bitcoin supply has already been mined.
 The current disinflationary Bitcoin economic model will transform into a deflationary model once the last bitcoin is mined.
 No more bitcoins will be mined beyond around the year 2140, and the total supply will only decrease thereafter for reasons such as lost bitcoins and mistaken transactions.

 The current Bitcoin block reward is equal to 6.25 BTC per block, and decreases by half every 210,000 blocks, or approximately every 4 years.
 Around 900 bitcoins will be mined on a daily basis until the next Bitcoin halving event in 2024.
 Block rewards will be reduced to 3.125 BTC at this time and the Bitcoin inflation rate will drop below 1% for the first time ever.
 Notably, the Bitcoin inflation rate will become equal to 0% when the last bitcoin is mined.

 New asset classes such as Bitcoin are rare and powerful because they may offer asymmetric returns while providing a significant diversification benefit.
 Bitcoin is an attractive alternative to consider in the context of a multi-asset portfolio aiming to maximize risk-adjusted returns.
 Even a small allocation to Bitcoin can enhance the risk-adjusted return and improve the overall performance of an investment portfolio.